-The applicant will have an official high school transcript sent to the college verifying graduation date or supply General Education Development test scores certifying high school graduation equivalency.
+The applicant will have an official high school transcript sent to the College verifying graduation date or supply General Education Development test scores certifying high school graduation equivalency.

-MAJOR UNITS OF INSTRUCTION
+MAJOR UNITS OF INSTRUCTION SEMESTER HOURS

-First Semester: VCE 1113 Introduction to Early Childhood Education 3 VCE 1123 Receptive Language Arts Skills 3 VCE 1133 Expressive Language Arts Skills 3 VCE 1143 Fundamentals of Elementary Mathematics 3 VCE 1153 Psychology of the Elementary Child 3 VCE 1163 Practicum I 9
+First Semester: VCE 1113 Introduction to Early Childhood

+VCE 1123 Education 3

+VCE 1133 Receptive Language Arts Skills Expressive Language Arts Skills 3

+VCE 1143 Fundamentals of Elementary 3.

+VCE 1153 Mathematics 3

+VCE 1163 Psychology of the Elementary Child 3

+NOTE: TOTAL Practicum I 3

-Second Semeste er:
+Second Semester: 10

-VCE 1214 Methods and Materials in Reading
+VCE 1214 Methods and Materials in Reading 4

-VCE 1222 Methode and Materials in Reading 4
+VCE 1222 Methods and Materials in Writing 2

-VCE 1233 Methods and Materials in Writing Methods and Materials in Elementary 2
+VCE 1233 Methods and Materials in Elementary

-VCE 1243 Mathematics 3
+Mathematics 3

-VCE 1253 Effective Use of Media and Resources 3
+VCE 1243 Effective Use of Media and Resources 3

-VCE 1263 Educational Planning 3
+VCE 1253 Educational Planning 3

-Practicum II 3
+VCE 1263 Practicum II 3

+-

 TOTAL SEMESTER HOURS 36

-VCE 1113-Introduction to Early Childhood Education.
+- VCE 1113-Introduction to Early Childhood Education.
 This course is designed as an introduction to early childhood education and the role and responsibility of the assistant teacher.
 Three lecture hours per week.
-Three semester hours.

-- VCE 1123-Receptive Language Arts Skills.
+Three semester hours. - VCE 1123-Receptive Language Arts Skills.
 This course is designed for personal skills development in the areas of oral reading, reading comprehension, effective listening and nonverbal communication.
 Additional lab hours may be required for students deficient in basic skills.
 Two lecture and two lab hours per week.
 Three semester hours. - VCE 1133-Expressive Language Arts Skills.
 This course emphasizes personal skills development in the areas of oral and written language and oral presentations.
 Additional lab hours may be required for students deficient in basic skills.
 Two lecture and two lab hours per week.
 Three semester hours. - VCE 1143-Fundamentals of Elementary Mathematics.
 This course reviews the fundamentals of elementary arithmetic, basic algebra, and plane geometry.
 Additional lab hours may be required for students deficient in basic skills.
 One lecture hour and four lab hours per week.
 Three semester hours. - VCE 1153-Psychology of the Elementary Child.
 A review of the stages of development and patterns of behavior for the elementary child.
 Three lecture hours per week.
 Three semester hours. - VCE 1163-Practicum I. The student will spend scheduled time in elementary classrooms for supervised learning experiences.
 The student will observe and record various aspects of elementary instructional programs as introduced in courses in this curriculum.
 Six hours field experience per week.
 Three semester hours. - VCE 1214-Methods and Materials in Reading.
 This course is designed to introduce the student to the methods and materials used in reading instruction and the appropriate applications by the assistant teacher in the elementary classroom.
 Four lecture hours per week.
 Four semester hours. - VCE 1222-Methods and Materials in Writing.
 This course is designed to familiarize the student with the methods and materials used in handwriting instruction and the appropriate applications by the assistant teacher in the elementary classroom.
 The student will learn various handwriting forms and effective use of handwriting tools.
 Two lecture hours per week.
 Two semester hours.